-nature of a financial marketplace itself, as producers and manufacturers will digitise their assets and look to sell them not only through established stock exchanges, but automatically through any electronic distribution channel available the definition and very to them, in order to optimise returns.

-The ability to effectively exchange, or 'hand over', digital assets instantly and irrevocably, changes everything about the workings and the potential of the financial 'marketplace'.
+The fundamental transformation that the second wave revolution brings will change the definition and very nature of a financial marketplace itself, as producers and manufacturers will digitise their assets and look to sell them not only through established stock exchanges, but automatically through any electronic distribution channel available to them, in order to optimise returns.
+The ability to effectively exchange, or 'hand over', digital assets instantly and irrevocably changes everything about the workings and the potential of the financial 'marketplace'.

 This transformation encompasses far more than technology issues alone.
-It includes wide-ranging changes to the current financial supply chain systems, structures and regulatory environment, all of which in the digital finance era are no longer fit-for-purpose.
-These changes will mean a new shape and form of markets, a new approach to regulatory enforcement, new financial technologies, and a next generation of financial services.
+It includes wideranging changes to the current financial supply chain systems, structures and regulatory environment, all of which are no longer fit for purpose in the digital finance era.
+These changes will mean a new shape and form of markets, a new approach to regulatory enforcement, new financial technologies, and the next generation of financial services.